AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

 ### GomJau-Hogg Generation Method

-In this application, we generate tilings using a systematic approach based on the GomJau-Hogg notation:
+In this application, we generate tilings using a sysCtematic approach based on the GomJau-Hogg notation:

 #### Seed